SOAR and Homeless Veterans’ Reintegration Program (HVRP)

 Helping Veterans access SSI/SSDI while pursuing employment

-There are a number of myths around working while applying for or receiving SSI/SSDI benefits:
+There are a number of myths about working while applying for or receiving SSI/SSDI benefits:

 You cannot work at all while applying for SSI/SSDI